“Love the Lord with all your heart, and with all your soul,

 Question: Why do Catholics celebrate Christmas on Dec.
 25?
 "The Bible does not give the exact date of Jesus’ birth.
 Furthermore, it indicates that Jesus was born, not in the cold, rainy month of December or January but in a warmer season"--as argued by the (JWs).

-Short answer: it is indeed an arbitrary date chosen by the to celebrate our Savior's birth, as the exact day of Jesus' birth is unknown.
+Short answer: it is indeed an arbitrary (although rooted in tradition) date chosen by the to celebrate our Savior's birth, as the exact day of Jesus' birth is unknown.

 I would just like provide a cautionary statement: while it is our baptismal duty to share our faith--indeed, our faith is NOT private and we ought to invite others into the fullness of the Truth--JWs are not allowed to read any materials we Catholics might offer to them.
 Thus, it is really a one-sided dialogue that often occurs, with the JWs offering their arguments against Catholicism, but being unable to engage us in hearing our apologia.
 In addition, JWs are very adept at proclaiming their false doctrines.
 Many a person has succumbed to their astute missionary/biblical expertise and can be left with questions that are seemingly answered only by JW doctrine.)